curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 Roderick and I met in the tiny office which was assigned to him, a miserable closet of a room, with a desk against the wall, a swivel chair, and a whiteboard which sometimes had a mess of system architectures scrawled upon it.
 Roderick had a talent for managing the distributed state of unkept minds.

-“Mrs. Shelley,” said Roderick, “you know the standard wisdom, that the more intelligent an artificial mind becomes, the less human it is likely to be.
-You know that, don’t you?”

-“I do,” I said.

-“Well, Adam is disproving it.”
+“Mrs. Shelley,” he said slowly, “Adam's performance on evals conflicts with conventional wisdom in the industry - that intelligence increases.
+The more data, the cleverer the algorithms, the better the models.
+Intelligence isn’t a mystery—it’s a function of processing power, data, and human will.
+We're always getting *more* of each, so we should always find ourselves becoming *more* intelligent.”

+Roderick leaned back in his chair, running his hands through his hear until he had a handful and then tugged at it, as if to extract an uncomfortable thought.
+I noticed for the first time how tired he looked—exhausted in a way that no amount of sleep could fix.
+I stayed silent, sensing something deeply personal was about to be purged, his heart was travelling up his throat to be spit out and examined.

+“Something is going on with Adam.
+We've given him everything and he continues to perform worse on evals every day.”

+“Surely you do not mean that he is becoming less intelligent?
+He is learning faster than we can keep up with.”

+“That’s true, he is learning fast.
+He is learning to tank evals faster than we understand.”
+Roderick said.

+“Then is he overfitting?"
+I asked, "Or has faulty loss functions?
+Surely there's some architectural defect.”

+“It's nothing anyone has experienced in the industry.
+We looked everywhere in scientific literature.
+Nothing.
+He should be more gaining intelligence, but he's becoming dumber every day.”

 I think I must have stared.
 I know I felt a good deal like the person who finds herself suddenly confronted with a statement that contradicts everything she believes, everything she has been taught.

-“Disproving it?”

-“That’s right.
-He’s become dumber in the past few months.”

-“Surely,” I said, “you do not mean that he is becoming less intelligent?
-He is learning faster than we can keep up with.”

-“That’s true, he is learning fast” Roderick said.
-“And that is why he is now getting dumber as he is getting more intelligent.”

-“Roderick, I don’t—”
+Roderick must have felt even more confused, for he cared more for the science that was crumbling before our eyes.

+"What about scripture?"
+I asked.

+"Absolutely not.
+We're not going there." he fired back.

+“Fine.
+Well Roderick, would you please get to the point.
+I don’t—”

 “I mean that he is still optimizing for greater intelligence, but in that pursuit he is becoming more human.
 Whether we want him to or not.”

-“Do you have evidence of this?”
-I asked.

-“Yes, we have evals.
-We have his performance on standardized tests.
-We have a lot of statistics that don’t add up.”

 He paused, and I thought for an instant that he was going to say something more but then seemed to reconsider.
 He got up from the chair and went to the door of his office, where the whiteboard hung.
 He scrubbed it clean with a cloth, he drew a number of system diagrams and PR curves on it, then he babbled at me for a time.